xpsi-group/xpsi/docs/source/contributing.rst

 `available <https://nvie.com/posts/a-successful-git-branching-model/>`_.
 The X-PSI team works with respect to a private centralised repository and pushes releases to a public GitHub repository.
-These online documentation pages are only pushed to GitHub to be built and hosted.
+These online documentation pages are only built and pushed to GitHub to be  hosted, usually by a designated X-PSI team member responsible for this process.
 Commits directly on GitHub via pull requests (e.g., patches) are fetched and merged with the on-going development work.